Have you ever been rejected because you are too senior for a job?

 Again, it’s a misconception that having more than the job requires is always a good thing.
 Not in every case, unfortunately.
 The company probably has people doing the next level of the job.
 It could create problems with a potentially top-heavy team with everyone wanting the next promotion.
 Not an easy situation to be in for a manager.

 In fact, it’s very challenging managing a highly ambitious team.
-There just isn’t the number of promotions available to the team even if they are ready for the next move.
+There just isn’t a number of promotions available to the team even if they are ready for the next move.

 If a company cannot satisfy an individual’s career aspirations they may leave.
 If you are highly ambitious you’ll seek a promotion externally.